yunguan-wang/Spacia/README.md

 The R script requires the receiving gene cutoffs as inputs since the same process was used for the prostate Merscope data.
 To determine the cutoffs, simply omit the relevant options (`-q`, `-u`, and `-t`) and plots will be generated and saved to a pdf.
 First, find the correlation cutoff (for `-u`) by looking for the first row of plots that displays a bimodal distribution.
 Then, the quantile cutoff (`-q`) can be found by picking the column where the vertical red line most cleanly seperates the two distributions.
 <img src="img/cutoffs.png" height="431">

 Different cutoffs must be used for different combinations of receiving cell and receiving gene, and we recommend finding new cutoffs for each sending cell type as well.
-The included [cutoffs](test/input/rscript_test_data/gene_cutoffs.csv) corresponds to fibroblasts and sending cells and tumor cells as receiving cells.
+The included [cutoffs](test/input/rscript_test_data/gene_cutoffs.csv) corresponds to fibroblasts as sending cells and tumor cells as receiving cells.
 This process is automated in the main `spacia.py` if `--response_exp_cutoff 'auto'` is used.

+#### Outline for large scale runs
+Consider following these steps if running Spacia on a large scale (e.g. screen for all potential cell-to-cell communications in a MERSCOPE or CosMx dataset).

+##### (1) Format and pre-process data.

+We highly recommend users perform their own quality control and normalization.
+Spacia will perform rudimentary normalization if `-C` option is used, but will not perform any filtering.
+Cell types must be determined and present in the meta data csv, and cell names must be consistent between the inputs.

+##### (2) Determine the scope of the analysis.

+Due to costs in time and computation, we recommend users limit their analysis to cell types and genes of interest if possible.
+Note that `spacia.R` runs in the 'PCA' mode, thus its performance is not greatly affected by the number of genes in the input data and genes should not be removed to imporve performance.
+However, since each run consists of a combination of sending cell type, receiving cell type, and receiving gene, we recommend users at least limit the list of receiving genes to the most highly expressed genes in the receiving cells of interest in order to reduce the total number of Spacia jobs.
+For example, in our analysis of stromal to tumor interactions in prostate Merscope data, we chose the top 200 most highly expressed genes in tumors out of the 500 total genes available as the prospective receiving genes.

+##### (3) Determine receiving gene cutoffs.

+Run Spacia with a list of receiving genes as input for `-g`, with one output directory for each receiving cell type.
+We recommend organizing the output directory in the form of `mainOutputDir/receivingCellType/sendingCellType/`, although `spacia.R` will prefix output files with `sendingCellType-receivingCellType_receivingGene`, making it possible to use just one output directory.
+If the path passed to `-o` ends in `/`, it will be interpreted as a directory, otherwise it is considered a prefix.
+Though not optimal, it is acceptable to re-use cutoffs for interactions involving different sending cell types if they share the same receiving cell type.
+Determine and record the cutoffs for the desired receiving genes in seperate csv files for each receiving cell type as detailed in the `Determining cutoffs` section above.

+##### (3) Parallelization.

+Spacia jobs are independent of each other and can be run on different systems simultaneously.
+If a shared filesystem is available for output, users can simply run multiple instances of Spacia with the same output directory for each sending-receiving cell combination and leave `-g` blank, in which case the script will loop through all receiving genes in the corresponding csv entered for `-t` and use lock files to avoid duplicate runs.
+Otherwise, manually divide the receiving genes for each cell type combination and provided these different lists as inputs for `-g` for seperate runs.
+After testing, we found that multiprocessing often results in longer overall run time for `spacia.R`, and we therefore did not include multiprocessing capability in the script.
+We do not recommend running more than two `spacia.R` instances in parallel on one system, and systems with less than 20 physical CPU cores should only run jobs sequentially.
+This means that it is best to spread jobs to as many systems as possible.
+Since the memory requirement of each job is relatively low compared with similar tools, Spacia can scale using systems with lower memory capacity, which is often a limiting resource in HPC or shared computing environments.

 ### Contact Us
 If you have any suggestions/ideas for Spacia or are having issues trying to use it, please don't hesitate to reach out to us.